Nijenhuis operator in contact homology and descendant recursion in symplectic field theory: -recursion for contact homology

 and, denoting by $N^\pm$ the two $(1,1)$-tensors resulting from two different choices of contact form $\lambda^{\pm}$, cylindrical almost complex structure $\Ju^{\pm}$ , representatives for the classes $[\theta_\alpha]\in H^*(V)$ and $[d\phi_{\bar\gamma}]\in H^*(S^1)$, abstract polyfold perturbations and sequences of coherent collections of sections $(s^{\pm}_j)$,

-so that $N\in CH(\mathcal{T}^{(1,1)}\mathbf{Q},\mathcal{L}_{X})$ is an invariant of the contact structure on $V$. \end{theorem} \begin{proof} For the proof of the equation $\mathcal{L}_X N = 0$ we need to study the boundary of the moduli spaces involved in the definition of $N$, i.e. moduli spaces of punctured $\CP$ with a marked $\IR^+$ line connecting two punctures $0$ and $\infty$ mapped to orbits $\gamma_1$ and $\gamma_2$, at which we pull back $1$-forms from the underlying simple orbits.
-In the picture below we represent such moduli by drawing the corresponding generic element (the curve with the marked red $\IR^+$ line) and we rapresent the constraining of the endpoints via $1$-forms by the small triangles (a triangle pointing towards an orbit $\gamma$ means that the red line is $S^1$-constrained at that orbit by integrating the pull-back of the form $d\phi_{\bar\gamma}$).
-The three kind of curve degenerations that form this (codimension $1$) boundary are drawn as the corresponding $2$-floor curves with constrained or unconstrained red lines (here we use the fact that, when a curve splits at a puncture $\gamma$ through which the $\IR^+$ line passes, we need to pull back a representative of the diagonal class in $H^*(\gamma\times\gamma)$, which we express as $\frac{1}{\kappa_\gamma}(d\phi_{\bar\gamma}\otimes 1 + 1\otimes d\phi_{\bar\gamma}$)).\\
+so that $N\in CH(\mathcal{T}^{(1,1)}\mathbf{Q},\mathcal{L}_{X})$ is an invariant of the contact structure on $V$. \end{theorem} \begin{proof} For the proof of the equation $\mathcal{L}_X N = 0$ we need to apply Stokes theorem to codimension-one boundary of the moduli spaces involved in the definition of $N$, i.e. moduli spaces of punctured $\IP^1$ with a marked $\IR^+$ line connecting two punctures $0$ and $\infty$ mapped to orbits $\gamma_1$ and $\gamma_2$, at which we pull back $1$-forms from the underlying simple orbits.
+In the picture below we represent a moduli space by drawing the corresponding generic element (the curve with the marked red $\IR^+$ line) and we represent the constraining of the endpoints via $1$-forms by the small triangles (a triangle pointing towards an orbit $\gamma$ means that the red line is $S^1$-constrained at that orbit by integrating the pull-back of the form $d\phi_{\bar\gamma}$).
+Let us consider the three terms in the right hand side of the pictorial equation below.
+The first two terms correspond to curve degenerations forming the boundary components of type $\del'\CM^{S^1}$ described above.
+Here we use the fact that, when a curve splits at a puncture $\gamma$ through which the $\IR^+$ line passes, the $S^1$-parametrizations match and this constraint is expressed by pulling-back a representative of the diagonal class in $H^*(\gamma\times\gamma)$.
+Indeed, integrating a differential form over the fibered product $\del' \CM^{S^1}$ is equivalent to integrating over the cartesian product the same form times the pullback via evaluation maps of the diagonal form $\frac{1}{\kappa_\gamma}(d\phi_{\bar\gamma}\otimes 1 + 1\otimes d\phi_{\bar\gamma}$), which gives the constraints at the connecting orbit for the first two terms in the right-hand side of the picture.
+Here the factor $1/\kappa_\gamma$ compensates for the fact that we want the $S^1$-parametrizations to match in the source rational curves, whose punctures branch with order$\kappa_\gamma$ over the connecting orbit $\bar{\gamma}$.
+The effect of pulling back the diagonal class at a connecting orbit is, hence, the appearence of two terms in the right hand side of the pictorial equation (corresponding to the two summands in the $1$-form), whose only difference is the direction of the triangle at the connecting orbit (integrating $(d\phi_{\bar\gamma}\otimes 1$ corresponds to constraining the upper $S^1$-parametrization or red line, while $1\otimes d\phi_{\bar\gamma}$ the lower one).
+Finally the third term represents boundary components of the type $\del'' \CM^{S^1}$, where the connecting orbit is disjoint from the red line representing the fixed $S^1$-parametrization.\\